What Are Pathos, Logos, and Ethos?

 - Creating Persuasive Essays and Reports: Writers use logos to construct persuasive arguments in essays and reports by providing logical reasoning and supporting evidence.

-- Logical Structuring of Arguments in Debates and Discussions: Logos is essential in debates and discussions where participants use logical reasoning and evidence to support their points and refute opposing arguments.
+- Logical Structuring of Arguments in Debates and Discussions: Logos is essential in debate writing and discussions where participants use logical reasoning and evidence to support their points and refute opposing arguments.

 Here is an example that uses logos: